bentoBAUX/Rhythm-of-Three_Threejs/README.md

 # Rhythm of Three
-Stylized audio visualiser in Three.js
+Stylised audio visualiser in Three.js

 The algorithm for this is from https://codepen.io/prakhar625 's audio visualiser codepen in which I altered the source code a little to suit my style of design and way of function.
 Click on anywhere on the screen to play and once more to pause.